Have you ever thought that you would like to switch to a vegetarian diet, but you don’t know if you could handle never eating meat again?

 Try to avoid increasing your cheese and carb intake in order to get what you would have gotten from meat.
 It is best to try and eat mainly whole foods instead of processed foods that are loaded with ingredients you don’t need, including too much salt, sugar, and fat.

-Scramble up some eggs and add broccoli, tomatoes, and cheese.
-Serve with a side of whole wheat toast and some delicious orange juice.
+Scramble up some eggs and add broccoli, tomatoes, and mushrooms.
+Serve with a side of whole wheat toast and a fresh orange.

-Or, enjoy hard boiled eggs on whole wheat toast, with a piece of fruit and a glass of carrot juice.
+Or, enjoy hard boiled eggs on whole wheat toast, with 1/2 a ripe avocado & a piece of fresh fruit

-You will need a pick-me-up between breakfast and lunch, and that can be as simple and filling as a smoothie made with bananas and strawberries, and a couple of granola bars.
+You will need a pick-me-up between breakfast and lunch, and that can be as simple and filling as a smoothie made with bananas and strawberries, almond butter, ice and oat or almond milk.

 As we already mentioned, salads are always a great option for lunches.
 Or, you may want to enjoy a delicious noodle soup.